Detecting and forecasting tipping points from sample variance alone: Discussion

 We demonstrated that TIPMOC is capable of anticipating three common codimension-one bifurcations, i.e., saddle-node, transcritical, and Hopf bifurcations, using over-harvesting models \cite{Kefi2013Oikos}.
+This advantage contrasts with a recently proposed powerful model-based method that assumes saddle-node bifurcations~\cite{Ditlevsen2023NatCommun}.
 Some EWS methods and related approaches classify bifurcation types \cite{Bury2020JRSocInterface, Bury2021PNAS, Grziwotz2023SciAdv}.
-TIPMOC may partially support this task because $\hat{V}$ diverges as $(u_{\text{c}} - u)^{-1/2}$ as $u \uparrow u_{\text{c}}$ for the saddle-node bifurcation and as $(u_{\text{c}} - u)^{-1}$ for the transcritical, Hopf, and also pitchfork bifurcations \cite{Bury2020JRSocInterface}.
+TIPMOC may partially support this task because $\hat{V}$ diverges as $(u_{\text{c}} - u)^{-1/2}$ as $u \uparrow u_{\text{c}}$ for the saddle-node bifurcation and as $(u_{\text{c}} - u)^{-1}$ for the transcritical, Hopf, and also pitchfork bifurcations \cite{Bury2020JRSocInterface, Kuehn2011PhysicaD}.
 Our method provides an estimate of the power-law exponent, $\gamma$, for $\hat{V} \propto (u_{\text{c}} - u)^{-\gamma}$.
 In fact, the estimated $\gamma$ value is highly variable in our current implementation of TIPMOC, likely due in part to using at most $50$ noisy ($u$, $\hat{V}(u)$) pairs.
 Therefore, we did not address the problem of classifying bifurcation types using TIPMOC in this study.